 A financial research agent that simultaneously queries Bloomberg data, SEC EDGAR filings, and news APIs to compile comprehensive company profiles

-Unlike simple ReAct loops that decide one step at a time, Plan-and-Execute agents first create a complete research plan, then systematically work through each step while adapting based on discoveries.
-This produces more thorough, structured research output with fewer missed angles.
+Unlike simple ReAct loops that decide one step at a time, Plan-and-Execute agents first create a complete research plan, then systematically work through each step while adapting the plan as new information emerges.

 Use Case: